Sagarika Ghose: Personal life

 She is the daughter of Bhaskar Ghose, formerly of the Indian Administrative Service 1960 batch, erstwhile Director General of Doordarshan, the Indian public television network.
 Her two aunts include Arundhati Ghose, former ambassador and diplomat and Ruma Pal, former justice of the Supreme Court of India.
 She is married to journalist and news anchor Rajdeep Sardesai, the son of former Indian test cricketer Dilip Sardesai.
 Rajdeep and Sagarika have two children, son Dr. Ishan Sardesai and daughter Tarini Sardesai, advocate.
 Ghose’s maternal great- grandfather was Dr K.S Ray, scion of the Teota zamindari family, who was one of Bengal’s renowned doctors and thoracic surgery pioneer, one of the founders of the Indian Medical Association and founder of the TB Hospital in Jadavpur, Kolkata.

 Political career

 Sagarika Ghose joined the Trinamool Congress Party on 11 February 2024, and was elected as the party's candidate to the Rajya Sabha in 2024.

+She frequently faces controversies due to her sharp criticism of the ruling party, Bhartiya Janata Party (BJP) and her skirmishes and sharp reactions against Election Commission of India.